coldbox-modules/sentry/readme.md

   levelMax : 'ERROR',
-  // auto-register onException interceptor enableExceptionLogging : true, async : false,
+  // auto-register onException interceptor enableExceptionLogging : true,
+  // Send messages to Sentry in a thread async : true,
-  // Don't sent URL or FORM fields of these names to Sentry scrubFields : [ 'passwd', 'password', 'password_confirmation', 'secret', 'confirm_password', 'secret_token', 'APIToken', 'x-api-token', 'fwreinit' ],
+  // Don't sent URL or FORM field values of these names to Sentry scrubFields : [ 'passwd', 'password', 'password_confirmation', 'secret', 'confirm_password', 'secret_token', 'APIToken', 'x-api-token', 'fwreinit' ],
-  // Don't sent HTTP headers of these names to Sentry scrubHeaders : [ 'x-api-token', 'Authorization' ],
+  // Don't sent HTTP header values of these names to Sentry scrubHeaders : [ 'x-api-token', 'Authorization' ],
-  // The current release of your app, used with Sentry release/deploy tracking release : '',
+  // The current release of your app, used with Sentry release/deploy tracking.
+Ex. "myApp@2.3.0" release : '',
   // App environment, used to control notifications and filtering environment : 'production',
   // Client connection string for this project.
-Mutex with next 4 settings DSN : '',
+Mutually exclusive with next 4 settings
+  // Get this from the "settings" page on a project under "Client Keys (DSN)" DSN : '',
-  // Sentry public client key for this project publicKey : '',
+  // Sentry public client key for this project.
+(Not needed when using DSN) publicKey : '',
-  // Sentry public client key for this project privateKey : '',
+  // Sentry public client key for this project (Not needed when using DSN) privateKey : '',
-  // Sentry projectID
-  projectID : 0,
+  // Sentry projectID (Not needed when using DSN) projectID : 0,
-  // URL of your Sentry server
-  sentryUrl : 'https://sentry.io',
+  // URL of your Sentry server (Not needed when using DSN) sentryUrl : 'https://sentry.io',
   // name of your server
   serverName : cgi.server_name,
   // Default logger category.
-Logbox appender will pass through the LogBox category name logger : 'sentry',
+LogBox appender will pass through the LogBox category name logger : 'sentry',
-  // Closure to return dynamic info of logged in user userInfoUDF : function(){
+  // Closure to return dynamic info of logged in user which will appear in Sentry error reports under "User".
+  // No args are passed to the closure when used outside of a ColdBox app. userInfoUDF : function( event, rc, prc ){
     return {
       // Standard user data Sentry looks for id : 123